miroswan/vagrant_spec/README.md

 * config.spec.ansible_inventory: a hash that maps ansible groups to your nodes.
 You can specify as many groups as you need.
 You can match nodes by regular expression or explicitly provide an array of node names.
+This will generate an vagrantspec_inventory based on your active nodes.
+You use this file for running ansible playbooks against your Vagrant instances.

 * config.spec.test_plan: an array of hashes. nodes can either be a regular expression object that matches your desired nodes or an explicit array of